FlowFuse/website/src/blog/2024/08/using-mysql-with-node-red.md

 ### Updating Data of the MySQL Database Table

 1. Drag an Inject node onto the canvas and set the message.payload to the data you want to update
 2. Drag a Template node onto the canvas.
 Insert the following SQL into it.
 In this SQL query, we are setting the `id` statically, which we are using to update the data, but you can also dynamically set it just like we did for `tem`.
 We have utilized the `WHERE` clause here, but there are plenty of other SQL clauses available for more complex operations.
-For more information Refer to this blog on [SQL Clauses (https://www.educba.com/sql-clauses/)
+For more information, refer to this blog on [SQL Clauses (https://www.educba.com/sql-clauses/)

 ```sql
 -- Update the temperature for a specific record in the weather_data table